ArvinH16/room_design/README.md

 - npm or yarn
 - API keys for:
   - Exa AI (for product search)
-  - Google AI (for image generation)
+  - Google AI (for Nano Banana image editing)

 ### Installation